mikalv/xnuwiki/Definitions.md

 A replacement system for the old BIOS.
 If I don't remember wrong, the EFI implementation is at least twice as big as the XNU codebase. ...A lot happens here beyond our eyes.

+[Here](https://github.com/tianocore/edk2) you'll find EDK 2, which is an open implementation of EFI.
+You can for example use the Ovmf package as a custom BIOS for your QEMU or VirtualBox installation.

 ## KEXTs

 These are Mach-o formatted files containing dynamically loadable kernel modules.